barelyhere-edu/barelyhere-edu/README.md

 ## Hi, I'm Edu

 - Student at Anhembi Morumbi - Mooca São Paulo.
-- Live in São Paulo, Brazil.
+- Interests: Software development, Linux, computer science books and learning.
-- Hobbies: Videos games (Ghost of Tsushima, Assassins Creed and other stuff), books about computer science,
+- Hobbies: Videos games, music, politics and cats.

 Studying Computer Science, looking for an internship in the IT area.
 I seek to learn and improve my knowledge.
 <br>